Sunday, January 18, 2026

 I’m watching The Summer I Turned Pretty, rooting for Team Conrad like it’s a matter of national security, and reading the first book at the same time.

 It’s all first-love nostalgia, bittersweet moments, and perfect summer vibes.
 Also, the TSITP Penguin book cover?
 Gorgeous.
-I may have bought it just to look at it.

 PS: I asked my Facebook book club this same question, and wow — people delivered.